 Can You Use Frozen Meatballs Instead Of Making Your Own

 You sure can!
 If you don't want to mess with making homemade meatballs, buy your favorite brand of meatballs in the store.
 You can use frozen or look for pre-made meatballs in the refrigerator section at your meat market.
 Both work great in the recipe.

 I prefer to make my own because the teeny tiny meatballs traditional to Meatball Soup aren't available in any freezer section I've seen.

-Can You Freeze Italian Wedding Soup
+Can You Freeze Keto Meatball Soup?

 You are welcome to freeze any of your leftover Italian soup.
 I will say that your veggies will break down a bit more once you go to warm them up.
 But the flavors will be the same, and it tastes phenomenal.

 Just place your soup in freezer bags or containers and toss in the fridge for one to two months.
 Thaw in the refrigerator the night before and then warm up on the stove.

 I like to pour my soup into freezer bags and then lay them flat in the freezer.
 Once they are frozen, you can set them up, and it uses almost no room in the freezer.
 This is an excellent tip if you are a meal prepper who enjoys having a freezer full of meals.

 Most of the time we eat soup alone and don't pair it with other sides.
 But if you are on the hunt for some tasty sides to match with this soup, let me share a few ideas below.

 - Green Salad